« The support of the former communist countries of the Eastern Europe for the United

 article, the more modest purpose of which is to formulate the real stakes for central and

 oriental Europe connected with the decline of the Atlantic Alliance.
-The first consequence of a destruction of the

 transatlantic cooperation would be the fast and considerable increase of the influence of